Creating an AI Application¶

 Mux plugin component as infer plugin component requires mux before it

 Render plugin component to display output

-All these components are avaialble in extensions published to NVIDIA Cloud repository and can be browsed in component list window of Composer.
-Users can drag and drop these components from component list window to canvas.
+All these components are available in the extensions published to NVIDIA Cloud repository and can be browsed in component list window of the Composer.
+You can drag and drop these components from component list window to canvas.

-Refer to DeepStream Components for all type of components supported by DeepStream.
+Refer to the DeepStream Components for all the components supported by DeepStream.

 Component’s parameters can be configured once these are added to the canvas by selecting the component on canvas.
 If property is not updated then it uses default value hence not all properties are required to be set.
 Configure components by setting properties to expected values